biome-sh/biome-operator/doc/design.md

 # Design document

-The Habitat operator manages Habitat services on Kubernetes using the operator pattern.
-During the initial run it registers the [Custom Resource Definition (CRD)][crd] for Habitat.
-The Habitat `CRD` is essentially the schema that describes the contents of the manifests for deploying individual Habitat objects using `StatefulSet`s.
+The Biome operator manages Biome services on Kubernetes using the operator pattern.
+During the initial run it registers the [Custom Resource Definition (CRD)][crd] for Biome.
+The Biome `CRD` is essentially the schema that describes the contents of the manifests for deploying individual Biome objects using `StatefulSet`s.

 Once the operator is running, it performs the following actions:

-* Watches for new `Habitat` manifests and deploys corresponding sub-resources
+* Watches for new `Biome` manifests and deploys corresponding sub-resources
 * Watches for updates to existing manifests and changes corresponding properties
 * Watches for deletes of the existing manifests and deletes corresponding objects
-* Periodically checks running Habitat resources against the manifests and acts on the differences found
+* Periodically checks running Biome resources against the manifests and acts on the differences found

-For instance, when the user creates a new custom object of type Habitat by submitting a new manifest with `kubectl`, the operator fetches that object and creates the corresponding Kubernetes structures (`StatefulSet`s, `Deployment`s, `ConfigMap`s, `Secret`s, `PersistentVolume`s) according to its definition.
+For instance, when the user creates a new custom object of type Biome by submitting a new manifest with `kubectl`, the operator fetches that object and creates the corresponding Kubernetes structures (`StatefulSet`s, `Deployment`s, `ConfigMap`s, `Secret`s, `PersistentVolume`s) according to its definition.

-Another example is changing the Docker image inside a Habitat object.
+Another example is changing the Docker image inside a Biome object.
 In this case, the operator first goes to all `StatefulSet`s it manages and updates them with the new Docker images; afterwards, all `Pod`s from each `StatefulSet` are killed one by one ([rolling update][rolling]) and the replacements are spawned